Chemistry is a fundamental and exciting discipline, and one that plays a significant role in many areas of science and in everyday life.

 How will I be assessed?

-Formative and summative assessments are carried out throughout each year of study.
-The purpose of these is to provide a measure of performance to inform students, staff and future employers about progress and achievement, but also to assist with the learning process by highlighting areas of success and areas needing more attention.
-The assessment procedures for the BSc programme involve a range of methods, as detailed below, and are selected to match the assessment to the particular outcomes of each module and the programme as a whole.
+Formative and summative assessments are carried out during each year of study.
+This gives a measure of performance to inform you, us as staff and potential employers about your progress and achievement.
+It can also help the learning process by highlighting areas of success and areas needing more attention.
+Assessment for the BSc degree involves methods which are selected to suit the particular outcomes of each module and the course as a whole.
+These methods include the following:

 - Formal examinations with fixed time-limits